Countertop Buffet Warmer Buyers' Guide

 Special Features

 There are several special features available that can make a countertop buffet warmer easier or more convenient to use.
 Some models feature sneeze guards angled over the base to protect food from germs and debris.
 Because this setup requires a hood over the food, some of the models that have sneeze guards also have built-in lights to help with visibility and merchandising.
+"For a customer to be enticed with the food, it has to look good," Cervantes said.
+"Lighting is a key part of that."

 Portable food warmers that do not have sneeze guards sometimes have lids.
 These lids may be made of stainless steel or clear plastic, and may lift off, swing open on a hinge, or roll back.